-On January 10, 2017, Quebecor, the Montréal Impact and Major League Soccer ("MLS") announced an agreement making TVA Sports the exclusive French-language broadcaster of the Montréal Impact and an official MLS broadcaster for the next five years.
-As an official MLS broadcaster, TVA Sports will broadcast all Montréal Impact regular season and playoff games, the All-Star Game, the MLS Cup playoffs and the MLS Cup final.
+On January 10, 2017, the Montreal Impact, a Major League Soccer ("MLS") team, and Quebecor announced an agreement making TVA Sports the exclusive French-language broadcaster of Montreal Impact and an official MLS broadcaster for the next five years.
+TVA Sports broadcasts all Montreal Impact regular season and playoff games, the All-Star Game and the MLS Cup playoffs, including the final.
+The agreement enriches TVA Sports' programming with coverage of a sport that is growing fast in Québec and makes it possible to disseminate that content on all of Quebecor's media platforms.